SabakiHQ/Sabaki/README.md

 # Goban

-Eventually the best virtual Goban.
+Eventually the best virtual Go board.
 This is a work in progress.

 ## Third Party Libraries